joambi/tpf-tools-installers/installer-tpf-tool-intermediate/readme-intermediate.md

 installer tpf-tool-intermediate
 The 'tpf-tool-intermediate' corresponds to the previous basic idea of tpf-tools for eLearning the 'tpf-tool-basic'.
 Intermediate stands for modularly structured application possibilities for Distant Teaching and Learning and Performances (simple to quite complex settings).
 Audio and video are independent of each other.
-Ultragrid can, but does not have to be used.
+Ultragrid can but does not have to be used.

 Content tpf-tool-intermediate :
 ----------